AnonymousAccountForReview/IPA/README.md

 This repository shows our experiments of applying IPA to the famous consensus protocol Raft.

-Reads can find detailed explanation for abstraction of each module in [Docs](https://github.com/AnonymousAccountForReview/IPA/tree/main/Docs) and formal specifications in [Specifications](https://github.com/AnonymousAccountForReview/IPA/tree/main/Specifications).
+Readers can find detailed explanation for abstraction of each module in [Docs](https://github.com/AnonymousAccountForReview/IPA/tree/main/Docs) and formal specifications in [Specifications](https://github.com/AnonymousAccountForReview/IPA/tree/main/Specifications).